Nitin1901/RDP/README.md

 ## Crawling websites

-To run the code for crawling the websites, follow these steps:
+To run the code for crawling the websites, follow these steps: <br>
-Install a web driver for selenium to work.
+Install a web driver for selenium to work. <br>
 For example: Download Google chrome driver according to the required OS.
 Extract the folder and mention the location of webdriver in the crawl.py file.

 ```bash